 Belly fat is often caused by poor dietary choices.
-In some cases, one’s stomach might be excessively distended due to bloat, as well as poor meal time practices.
-Either way, there are two ways that people tend to try to get a flat stomach – go on a cleanse or eliminate all offending foods and exercise to burn fat.
+In some cases, your stomach may be excessively distended due to bloating or poor mealtime practices.
+Either way, there are two ways to lose stomach fat that people tend to try – go on a cleanse or eliminate all offending foods and exercise to burn fat.

 What Causes Belly Fat?